Overview

 - an arbitrary precision mathematical library,

-- IPv4 network data transfer,
+- IPv4 and IPv6 network data transfer,

 initialisation